 Today, consumers want more from the foods they buy.
-While health and wellness benefits — increased energy, focus, or relaxation — traditionally were associated with supplements and medications, increasingly, consumers expect these from food.
+Consumers expect health and wellness benefits from food.
+And traditionally supplements and medications have boasted of these benefits.

 Our food and beverage clients want to know about ingredient options to address consumers’ interest in energy and mood management.
 Our clients want insights on ingredients that

-- are used in products and may appear in more familiar or acceptable descriptions on the ingredient listing
+- are in products and may appear in familiar or acceptable descriptions on the ingredient listing

 - have proven benefits based on scientific studies and